An edible cookie easter basket made of chocolate chip cookie dough, filled with coconut, candies, and finished with a chocolate basket handle!

 Instructions

-- Remove from the oven and allow to cool in the pan for 3-4 minutes.
+- Remove from the oven and cool in the pan for 3-4 minutes.

 - Place 2 peanut M&M’s in the center and garnish the edges with jelly beans or mini M&M’s.

-- Pipe a little bit of chocolate around the base of the handle on the cookie and hold in place for a few seconds.
+- To attach, place a dab of melted chocolate on the bottom of each handle and ‘glue’ it to the cookie.
+Pipe a little bit of chocolate around the base of the cookie’s handle and hold it in place for a few seconds.
+Allow the chocolate to cool completely and harden before storing it in an airtight container.

 Leave a Reply